mwpenny/kijiji-scraper/README.md

     maxPrice: 750, // OPTIONAL.
 Max price is $750 in this example
     address: "M5R1M3", // OPTIONAL.
 Postal code (Use without whitespaces)
     radius: 10, // OPTIONAL.
 Max distance from address to consider as filter while retrieving ads
     adType: "OFFER", // OPTIONAL.
 Offer Type as provided on Kijiji.ca (Choices are: OFFER and WANTED).
 By default, it is any i.e. both OFFER and WANTED
-    minNumberOfImages: 1 // OPTIONAL.
-Set it to 1 to avoid returning Ads without Images as shown on Kijiji.ca };
+    hasImages: true, // OPTIONAL.
+Set it to 1 to avoid returning Ads without Images as shown on Kijiji.ca "attributeMap[furnished_s]": "[1]", // OPTIONAL.
+Used when looking for apartments.
+By default, it is any i.e. No preference.
+    "attributeMap[petsallowed_s]": "[1]", // OPTIONAL.
+Used when looking for apartments.
+By default, it is any i.e. No preference.
+    urgentOnly: true // OPTIONAL.
+Used to request featured or paid listings only.
+By default, it is All Ads.
+};

 // Scrape using returned promise